What is a “Learning community”?

 - Math students MUST have a Math 1 placement or higher.

 - Students must make a personal commitment to their academic success.

-- Students must receive counselor approval before they withdraw from any classes.
+- Students must receive counselor approval before they withdraw from ESP courses once the semester begins.

 - Students must agree to actively participate in a Learning Community and have strong listening and speaking skills.